wp-plugins/gwolle-gb/readme.txt

 == Screenshots ==

+1. Frontend view of the list of guestbook entries.
+On top the button that will show the form when clicked.
+Then pagination.
+Then the list of entries.
+2. Dashboard widget with new and unchecked entries.
-1. Overview panel, so that you easily can see what's the overall status.
+3. Main page with the overview panel, so that you easily can see what's the overall status.
-2. List of the entries.
+2. List of guestbook entries.
 Notice the icons displaying the status of an entry (Can be turned off in the settings panel).
 3. The editor for a single entry.
-4. Settings panel (showing version 1.0.5).
+The Actions are using AJAX.
+There is a log of each entry what happened to this entry.
+4. Settings panel, showing version 1.1.4.
+This is the first tab where you can select which parts of the form to show and use.

 == Changelog ==

+= 1.1.6 =
+* 2015-02-10
+* Fix CSS for check-all checkbox on entrylist in admin.
+* Better CSS for admin entries, grey instead of pink.
+* Also style admin entries on admin pages.
+* Always load jQuery, it's just easier.
+* All strings use our text-domain.

+= 1.1.5 =
+* 2015-02-09
+* Fix js when jQuery is loaded in the footer.
+* Fix error submitting new entries.
+* Do pagination link a bit cheaper.
+* Add fi_FI (thanks Ilkka Kivelä).

+= 1.1.4 =
+* 2015-02-03
+* Fix pagination links.
+* Slightly improve installsplash.
+Maybe it just needs to go alltogether.
+* Update zh_TW.

+= 1.1.3 =
+* 2015-02-01
+* Add a simple Form Builder.
+* Add custom Anti-Spam question.
+* Add CSS for the widget.
+* Fix default MailText.
+* Cleanup old options.

+= 1.1.2 =
+* 2015-01-31
+* Settingspage uses Tabs.
+* Settingspage uses more labels.
+* Uninstall is back.
+* Give the CSS file a version in the GET.
+* Put date and time in spans on frontend.
+* Only show paginaton on frontend when there is more then 1 page.
+* Add Donate link.
+* Don't count arrays when not needed.
+* Use strpos instead of preg_match.
+* Use sprintf for formatting instead of str_replace.
+* Update pot-file, fr_FR, nl_NL, zh_TW.

+= 1.1.1 =
+* 2015-01-10
+* Add Edit link to frontend for moderators.
+* Work around old and incompatible other recaptcha libraries.
+* Get_entries function supports limit of -1 (no limit).
+* Import from WordPress comments.
+* Export/Import from/to Gwolle-GB through a CSV file.
+* Add zh_TW (Thanks Chun-I Lee).
+* Remove unmaintained en_GB.

+= 1.1.0 =
+* 2015-01-06
+* Admin entries page: fix table header and footer (ordering).
+* Auto-fill the form if the user is already logged in.
+* Bring Ajax to the editor page as well.
+* Simplify Options on editor page.

+= 1.0.9 =
+* 2015-01-05
+* Fix small but nasty error, sorry about that.
+* More specific HTML / CSS on Frontend.

 = 1.0.8 =
-* 2015-01-
+* 2015-01-04
 * Ajax is back on Dashboard Widget and on Entries page.
 * Move notification option to main page so moderators can subscribe.
 * New option for the From address in notification mail.
+* Small fixes and cleanups.
 * Update de_DE and nl_NL.

 = 1.0.7 =